RPZ Valve Testers

 If you would like your details to be added to the RPZ testers listed on the WRAS website, you need to successfully complete an RPZ course that has been endorsed by WRAS.

-Currently only one course has been recognised.
-Develop Training Limited runs this course.
+Currently only one course has been recognised which is run by Develop Training Limited.

 Candidates have an opportunity to elect to be publicly listed on the WRAS website when they fill in the application form for the Develop training course.
 Once candidates have successfully completed a course, Develop Training Limited sends WRAS a list of successful candidates who wish to be listed on the WRAS website.
 WRAS then adds these to the WRAS website.